 If you think your teen is under too much stress, you can help them learn to manage it.
 Here are some tips:

-• Spend time together.
+- Spend time together.
 Try to spend some time alone with your teen each week.
-Even if your teen does not accept, they will notice that you offered.
+Even if your teen does not accept this, they will notice that you offered.
 Get involved by managing or coaching their sports team, or by taking part in school activities.
 Or, simply attend games, concerts, or plays he or she is involved with.

-• Get your teen moving.
+- Get your teen moving.
 Getting regular exercise is one of the best ways to beat stress, for both adults and teens.
-Encourage your teens to find an exercise they enjoy, whether it is team sports or other activities like yoga, wall climbing, swimming, dancing, or hiking.
+Encourage your teens to find an exercise they enjoy, whether it is team sports or other activities like yoga, rock climbing (indoor or outdoor), swimming, dancing, or hiking.
 You might even suggest trying a new activity together.

-• Create family rituals.
+- Create family routines.
 Family routines can be comforting for your teen during stressful times.
 Having a family dinner or movie night can help relieve the stress of the day and give you a chance to connect.

 When to Call a Medical Professional